SidoPillai/blockchain/README.md

 ## Wallets
 Blockchain identities are made up of a few important tools like wallets, addresses, and keys.
 Not only are there a few of these different tools creating our identity, it's also possible to implement them in different ways.

+1. Non-deterministic: (random wallets) A wallet where private keys are generated from random numbers.
+2. Sequentia deterministic: A wallet where addresses, private keys, and public keys can be traced back to their original seed words.
+3. Hierarchical deterministic

 ## Block
 A typical Block is comprised of 2 things:
 1. Block Header